Nazareth Lutheran Church St John: Uncommon Attraction

 Located mere steps from the water and surrounded on all sides by all manner of bars, nightclubs, and various other dens of iniquity, Nazareth Lutheran has served as a bastion of the Lutheran faith in St John for a good 300 years!

 Well, at least that’s what one might be led to believe by the 1720 date inscribed above the entrance.
-That year is actually meant to reflect the initial founding of the Nazareth Lutheran Congregation in St. John.
+That year actually reflects the initial founding of the Nazareth Lutheran Congregation in St John.
 The structure itself was built in 1958, which better explains its simple, more modern mid-century architecture.